FOSSEE/OpenPLC/OpenPLC_version_1/Experiments/2_Motor-PLC/motor.rst

 Switch ON motor
 ---------------

 In this experiment using an input switch, PLC turns on the motor connected to it.
 Motor is driven by l293d as explained above.
-L293d inputs are conncted to controller pin number 19 and 20.
+L293d inputs are connected to controller pin number 19 and 20.
 The switch is connected to pin number 1.

 To run motor we always need two coils on ldmicro and one should be 'set' and other 'reset'.
 If we swap the coil status motor will run in opposite direction.